FrustratedGameDev/Papers/FinalReport/finalReport.md

 [4]: Emerson Murphy-Hill, Thomas Zimmermann, Nachiappan Nagappan.
 Cowboys, Ankle Sprains, and Keepers of Quality: How Is Video Game Development Different from Software Development?.
 In Proceedings of the 36th International Conference on Software Engineering (ICSE 2014), Hyderabad, India, June 2014.

 [5]: Menzies, Tim and Pearce, Adrian and Heinze, Clinton and Goss, Simon.
 What is an agent and why should I care?
 Appears in Formal Approaches to Agent-Based Systems, 2003, 1-14

+[6]: YASUNORI BABA and F. TED TSCHANG, PRODUCT DEVELOPMENT IN JAPANESE TV GAME SOFTWARE: THE CASE OF AN INNOVATIVE GAME.
+Int.
+J. Innov.
+Mgt.
+05, 487 (2001).
+DOI: 10.1142/S1363919601000464

+[7]:  J. Blow, "Game Development: Harder Than You Think," IEEE Software, pp. 28-37, February 2004

+[8]: WHITSON, J..
+The 'Console Ship is Sinking' and What this Means for Indies.
+Loading..., North America, 7, dec.
+2012.
+Available at: http://journals.sfu.ca/loading/index.php/loading/article/view/125.
+Date accessed: 01 Apr.
+2015.

+[9]: International Game Developers Association.
+Quality of Life in the Game Industry: Challenges and Best Practices.
+Published online April 20, 2004.